Extension Logo

 Many things can affect onion bulbs and leaves.
 Changes in physical appearance and plant health can be caused by the environment, plant diseases, insects and wildlife.
 In order to address what you’re seeing, it is important to make a correct diagnosis.

-You can find additional help identifying common pest problems by using the online diagnostic tools What insect is this? and What's wrong with my plant? or by sending a sample to the UMN Plant Disease Diagnostic Clinic.
-You can use Ask a Master Gardener to share pictures and get input.
+You can find additional help identifying common pest problems by sending a sample to the UMN Plant Disease Diagnostic Clinic.
+You can also Ask a Master Gardener and share pictures to get input.